aayush993/AWS-SAA-Notes/Aurora.md

 5. Push button scaling
 6. auto patching with Zero downtime
 7. Advance monitoring Routine maintenance
-8. Backtrack: restore data at any point of time without using backups.
+8. ==Backtrack==: restore data at any point of time without using backups.

 #### Aurora Custom Endpoint
 1. Specify custom endpoint for subset of aurora instances.